Care of silk christening gowns and romper suits

 Pad any folds with acid free tissue paper and place crumpled tissue in the sleeves and bodice.
 Cover the garment with tissue.

-Alternatively, wrap your gown in white cotton sheeting which has been washed and thoroughly rinsed.
-If used, this should be washed and rinsed every year to remove acid build up.
-As described above, pad the folds, sleeves and bodice.
+Alternatively, you can wrap your gown in white cotton sheeting which has been washed and thoroughly rinsed.
+You should wash and rinse this every year to remove acid build up.
+As described above you should pad the folds, sleeves and bodice.

-If stored in a drawer, rather than a box, ensure that nothing heavy is placed on top of your gown, which could cause creases to be pressed into the fabric.
+If you store your gown in a drawer, rather than in a box, you should ensure that nothing heavy is placed on top of it, which could cause creases to be pressed into the fabric.

 To store your gown vertically, use a strong hanger well padded with cotton material and with a stainless steel hook.

 Pad the bodice and sleeves of your garment with crumpled acid free tissue paper or cotton material.
-Cover the gown with a cotton cover, which should be washed annually.
+You should cover the gown with a cotton cover, which should be washed annually.